RedBedHed/Homura/README.md

   <image src="/Art/Mitakihara_Distance.png" ></image>
 </p>

-<h6 align="center"><i>"I'll do it over.
-No matter how many times it takes.
-I'll re-live it over and over again.
-I will find the way out...
-The one path that will save you from a destiny of despair." - Akemi Homura</i></h6>
+<h6 align="center"><i>"I will save you.
+It's the one thing I wished for.
+It's how it all started.
+And now it's the only thing I have left to guide me" - Akemi Homura</i></h6>

 ## Index
 1. [Introduction](https://github.com/RedBedHed/Homura/tree/main#introduction)